rifqirahmandito/obspy_basics/README.md

-# obspy_basics is meant to be an excercise on Python's Obspy
+# obspy_basics is meant to be an excercise on python's obspy toolbox